-MEGAN BONES After graduating from Saint Olaf College with a BA in Theatre and Political Science, she and fellow graduates began Gremlin Theatre in Minneapolis.
+MEGAN BONES After graduating from Saint Olaf College with a BA in Theatre and Political Science, Megan and fellow graduates began Gremlin Theatre in Minneapolis.
 She left the Mini-Apple for the Big-Apple and was cast in the first national tour of The Music Man (Ethel), and the national tour of Crazy For You.
 For the past eight years she’s been a core member of Dzieci, which seeks to balance performance with works of service.
 Dzieci’s Fool’s Mass and Makbet were presented throughout the country including at La MaMa, Saint John The Divine, and the Fury Factory in San Francisco.
 She has worked before with Voice Theatre in several shows, including Two Gentleman of Verona (Julia) and Birds on a Wire (Louise Cobb), and Our Country’s Good (Liz Morden/William Faddy) and is grateful to be a part of this talented company again.

-JOSEPH BONGIORNO Joe has been acting in and around the Hudson Valley area for over ten years–as Ray Dooley in The Beauty Queen of Leenane, Leon Trotsky in All In the Timing, Stevie in Good People and most recently as Stephen Hawking and Jesus with Voice Theatre in End Days.
+JOSEPH BONGIORNO has been acting in and around the Hudson Valley area for over ten years–as Ray Dooley in The Beauty Queen of Leenane, Leon Trotsky in All In the Timing, Stevie in Good People and most recently as Stephen Hawking and Jesus with Voice Theatre in End Days.

-LACHLAN BROOKS A native New Yorker, Lachlan has been working with Voice Theatre since 2011, most notably appearing in Our Country’s Good (Mary Brenham/ George Johnston) and Lovers: Winners (Maggie).
-She studied Shakespeare with New Genesis Productions, appearing in over a dozen productions.
-Theatre credits include Death of a Saleman (Playwrights Horizons Theatre School 2017), Antony and Cleopatra (Royal Academy of Dramatic Arts in London 2016), Uncle Vanya (PHTS 2015), The Cavern (PHTS 2015) The Typographer’s Dream (PHTS 2014), Something’s Not Right (PHTS 2014), Taming of the Shrew (New Genesis Productions 2013), Macbeth (NGP 2012), Hamlet & Comedy of Errors (NGP 2011), and Romeo and Juliet (NGP 2010).
-She appeared in a music video for The Llewelyn Mix, studied at RADA in London, and holds a BFA from New York University’s Tisch School of the Arts.
+LACHLAN BROOKS A native New Yorker, Lachlan has been working with Voice Theatre since 2011, most notably appearing in Our Country’s Good (Mary Brenham/George Johnston) and Lovers: Winners (Maggie).
+Theatre credits include Death of a Saleman (Playwrights Horizons Theatre School 2017), Antony and Cleopatra (Royal Academy of Dramatic Arts 2016), Uncle Vanya (PHTS 2015), The Cavern (PHTS 2015) The Typographer’s Dream (PHTS 2014), Something’s Not Right (PHTS 2014).
+She studied Shakespeare with New Genesis Productions, appearing in over a dozen productions: Taming of the Shrew, Macbeth, Hamlet, Comedy of Errors, Romeo and Juliet and others.
+Lachlan appeared in a music video for The Llewelyn Mix, studied at RADA in London, and holds a BFA from New York University’s Tisch School of the Arts.